fenago/docker-course/md/lab_6.md

     `hosts` file entry has been created in the `containerlink1` container instance.

-    Note

-    You can only link to running containers using the legacy link method between containers.
-This means that the first container cannot link to containers that get started later.
-This is one of the many reasons why using links between containers is no longer a recommended approach.
-We are covering the concept in this lab to show you how the functionality works.

 8. Due to the limitations using the legacy link method, Docker also supports native DNS using user-created Docker networks.
 To leverage